Discover your true potential and explore incredible new career prospects, with Oxford Home Study Centre.

 Business accounts can be extraordinarily complex, making it difficult or even impossible for problems to be detected without thorough investigation.
 To overlook or ignore evidence of monetary misgivings can lead to devastating legal and financial consequences.
 It is the job of the forensic accountant to look for, prevent and pre-empt fraudulent activity, for the protection of the respective business or organisation.

-Here at Oxford Home Study College, each of our forensic accountancy courses has been engineered exclusively with distance learning in mind.
+Here at Oxford Home Study Centre, each of our forensic accountancy courses has been engineered exclusively with distance learning in mind.
 Study at home for the chance to earn a recognised certificate, with full tutor support available at all times.

 Explore the fundamentals of fraud detection and prevention with our Level 3 Certificate, or take a much more detailed look at the profession with our Level 4 or Level 5 Diploma.